 Initially only diesel versions of the new Passat were available in the UK, reportedly due to lower sales of the petrol versions of the seventh-generation model, but with the bad publicity, petrol models have swiftly been introduced.
 Generally, the diesel versions are more economical to run and had lower CO2 than their petrol counterparts, and it’s clear to see that the modern UK car buyer has these factors in mind when making their purchasing decisions.

 The new Passat 5 door Estate is designed to suit families and large groups, and comes in either 1.4 petrol or 1.6 or 2.0 Litre diesel versions, with a choice between a six-speed manual or seven-speed dual clutch gearbox.
-The SE Business spec version, on the other hand, offers features that will satisfy any fleet driver, including a built in satellite navigation system for a £1000 premium.
-For an extra £1300, the GT version includes heated Alcantara seats, along with three-zone climate control and 18-inch alloy wheels for £1300 extra.
+The SE Nav spec version on the other hand offers features that will satisfy any fleet driver, including a built-in satellite navigation system for a £1000 premium.
+For an extra £1300, the R Line version includes heated seats, along with three-zone climate control and 18-inch alloy wheels for £1300 extra.

 The entire selection of new 2021 Volkswagen Passat Lease Deals are displayed above, available in the SE, SEL or R Line specification, saloon or estate, manual or DSG automatic gearbox.
 Just click on the new car you’re interested in and use our simple online calculator to adjust the parameters of mileage, term and up-front payment to work out your perfect deal, and see the cheapest monthly payments on a Up we can find you in the UK from our national panel of approved leasing companies, with road tax and delivery anywhere mainland UK included.